Digital Textile Printing

-The course will give an overview of the industry - the markets, applications and technology.
+The course gives an overview of digital textile markets, applications and technology.
 The overall market dynamics and technology requirements for each digital textile application will be described.
-The required ink chemistries will be reviewed, and their use in inkjet printheads, and pre- and post-processing requirements detailed.
+A detailed review of the required ink chemistries and pre- and post-processing requirements will be given.
 Integration of inkjet technology within a production environment will also be considered, as well as the challenges of inkjet system design to make the process production-compatible.

 Wednesday 13 June 2018